Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Preliminaries on signed Radon measure

 \begin{rem} In Theorem \ref{Resh}, the assumption implies that $|\mu_n|(\R^2)$ is uniformly bounded.
-In light of Proposition \ref{B-M} and compacteness of $\overline\Omega$, it follows that $u_n$ is uniformly bounded in $W^{1,q}(\R^2)$.
-The trace emdedding theorem for Sobolev functions then asserts uniform boundedness of $diam(\Omega,g_k)$. \end{rem}
+In light of Proposition \ref{B-M} and compactness of $\overline\Omega$, it follows that $u_n$ is uniformly bounded in $W^{1,q}(\R^2)$.
+The trace embedding theorem for Sobolev functions then asserts uniform boundedness of $\diam(\Omega,g_k)$. \end{rem}